yottajunaid/yottajunaid/README.md

 ### 👨‍💻 About Me

-I am a passionate technologist with a strong focus on **Darkweb** and **Cybersecurity**.
-Currently pursuing a B.Tech in Cloud Computing, I have over 7+ years of hands-on with **Darkweb investigations**, A Middle Level **Python programming**.
+I am a passionate technologist with a strong focus on **DarkNet** and **Cybersecurity**.
+Currently pursuing a B.Tech in Cloud Computing, I have over 7+ years of hands-on with **DarkNet investigations**, A Middle Level **Python programming**.
 My skillset includes ethical hacking and a diverse set of security tools.

 ---